Mark Gatiss plays Sir John Gielgud in the world premiere production of The Motive and The Cue at the National Theatre in London.

 On stage, he has starred alongside Tom Hiddleston in Coriolanus (2013), as Harold in Mart Crowley’s The Boys in the Band (2016) and as Doctor Shpigelsky in Patrick Marber’s adaptation of Turgenev’s Three Days in the Country for which he received the Olivier Award for Best Actor in a Supporting Role.

-This Christmas, Mark has written and directed The Mezzotint (M.R James adaptation) for BBC Two and The Amazing Mr Blunden for Sky One; he also stars in The Amazing Mr Blunden alongside Simon Callow and Tamsin Greig.
+Mark wrote and directed The Mezzotint (M.R James adaptation) for BBC Two and The Amazing Mr Blunden for Sky One; he also starred in The Amazing Mr Blunden alongside Simon Callow and Tamsin Greig.